 Port Stephens has a reasonably balanced gender profile across the organisation, with 50% of its employees being women compared with the NSW average for Councils (40%).
 The staff profiles of metropolitan, regional and rural Councils differ to some extent.
-Positions within our Senior Leadership Team comprise the General Manager, three Group Managers and 11 Section Managers, occupied by 11 males
+Positions within our Senior Leadership Team comprise the General Manager, three Group Managers and 13 Section Managers, occupied by 11 males

-(73%) and four females (27%).
+(65%) and six females (35%).
 In the Combined Leadership Team which includes other managers and coordinators, 79% are male and 21% are female.

-The average length of service with Port Stephens Council across all employees is 9.25 years with a median of 6.17 years' service.
+The average length of service with Port Stephens Council across all employees is 8.34 years with a median of 5.23 years' service.

 Of concern to Council in the past was an increasing voluntary turnover rate.
 Port Stephens Council has been able to effectively reduce turnover to less than broad industry rates.
-A dramatic decrease was seen following the introduction of the Port Stephens Council Enterprise Agreement in September 2008 which provides a broader suite of work/life balance initiatives and a revamped salary system linked to market.
+A dramatic decrease was seen following the introduction of the Port Stephens Council Enterprise Agreement in September 2008 which provides a broader suite of work/life balance initiatives and a revamped salary system linked to the market.
+Employment costs as a percentage of expenditure continue at around 42%.